lfr/lfr.github.io/special/_posts/2021-03-29-infinite-money.md

 For **your country**, making money means creating it out of thin air.

-These two meanings of **making money** couldn't be more different from each other, yet this distinction largely goes unnoticed by the average citizen, and because of this, almost everyone's concept of money is a myth.
+These two meanings of making money couldn't be more different from each other, yet this distinction largely goes unnoticed by the average citizen, and because of this, almost everyone's concept of money is a myth.

-Yes your country also sells stuff to other countries, but that's not how the money you have in mind — the one you earn and pay your taxes in — is made.
+Yes, your country also sells stuff to other countries, but that's not how the money you have in mind — the one you earn and pay your taxes in — is made.

 ## But before, why money